 Part of creating a marriage focus in our house is also watching what media we consume.
 Cut down on TV time for kids.
 Don’t let them watch shows or movies that are all about teen dating, even if you think the shows are cute.
 If you’re watching a movie that emphasizes dating over marriage, talk to your kids about why that’s a dumb idea, and why marriage is really the purpose of dating.
 Monitor your kids’ movie, TV, and music intake to make sure that the stuff they watch actually teaches the values you have.
 Marriage matters.

 We help our kids to focus on marriage, and we talk about where the most likely places are that they will meet such a man.
 So they’re focused on the future, they’re not focused on right now.
+And we also let them know that it’s okay to marry young–to marry still in their early twenties.
+That way they take relationships more seriously once they start, and know they don’t have to wait forever.

 3. Talk Honestly About Relationships